 You may report side effects to your national health agency.

-- Give this drug as soon as you can within 48 hours after the start of flu-like signs or contact with someone who has the flu.
+- Take this drug as soon as you can within 48 hours after the start of flu-like signs or contact with someone who has the flu.

-- Do not give this drug at the same time as dairy products or other foods or drinks with calcium in them.
-Do not give this drug at the same time as antacids, laxatives, or other products that have calcium, iron, aluminum, magnesium, selenium, or zinc.
-If you have questions, talk with your child’s doctor or pharmacist.
+- Do not take this drug at the same time as dairy products or other foods or drinks with calcium in them.
+Do not take this drug at the same time as antacids, laxatives, or other products that have calcium, iron, aluminum, magnesium, selenium, or zinc.
+If you have questions, talk with your doctor or pharmacist.

 - This drug will be mixed by a doctor or pharmacist.